 Since Amway nutrition and dietary supplements are trusted by Indian consumers, Amway has retained the legacy of the brand Nutrilite.
 The range has been specifically developed using Indian traditional herbs keeping in mind the nutritional requirement of Indian consumers.
 Nutrilite has maintained the leadership position for past 5 years with 12% market share of the Rs.2400 crore herbal traditional herbal Vitamins and Dietary Supplements market.
 The new range is likely to yield revenue of Rs.125 crore by 2020 and Amway hopes it will accelerate Nutrilite’s growth further in India.

 APEDA Eyeing New Markets for Mango Exports

-APEDA, (Agricultural and Processed Food Products Export Development Authority), the government agency responsible for export of agricultural and processed foods is looking towards Africa for mango exports.
+APEDA, (Agricultural and Processed Food Products Export Development Authority), the government agency responsible for the export of agricultural and processed foods is looking towards Africa for mango exports.
 South Africa has a huge Indian diaspora in the region which is adding to the appeal.
 India has been topping mango production and exports for a number of years now.
-In India, mango is cultivated on more than 2500,000 hectare area.
-Thailand, Mexico, Pakistan and Indonesia are the other competing major mango exporting countries.
+In India, mango is cultivated on more than 2500,000-hectare area.
+Thailand, Mexico, Pakistan, and Indonesia are the other competing major mango exporting countries.

 APEDA is also looking towards China, Kazakhstan, Iran and South Korea as the European market is already exhausted.
-In order to attract buyers APEDA is planning to organise Mango Promotion Programmes in these countries under Market Access Initiative scheme.
-The purpose of this programme is to tap new markets and strongly promote the Indian varieties of quality and flavour in mangoes.
+In order to attract buyers, APEDA is planning to organize Mango Promotion Programmes in these countries under Market Access Initiative scheme.
+The purpose of this programme is to tap new markets and strongly promote the Indian varieties of quality and flavor in mangoes.
 Indian mango exports show a steady graph.
 In the past, the country has exported 52, 760.99 MT of fresh mangoes to the world worth Rs.443.67 crore during the year 2016-17.